 Alternate File Backup Software

 Most storage devices intended as a backup option come with their own backup software.
 Microsoft and Apple provide a data backup program that comes standard with the operating system, called "Backup and Restore Center" and "Time Machine" respectively.
 Backup software usually allows you to select what you want to archive (data, programs, whole drives, OS, or folders) and choose one of the media types (see Alternate Storage Locations above).
 Backup procedures can usually be scheduled to be performed automatically.
 While it's always a good idea to "plan for the worst," cloud computing is quickly making backing-up less mandatory than it once was.
-Use all of your options wisely, and consult with the Helpdesk if you're ever in doubt about the best option for your particular need.
+Use all of your options wisely, and consult with ITS Service Center if you're ever in doubt about the best option for your particular need.